connorbews/WaveSimulation/README.md

 - Practice coding in the OpenGL Shading Language
 - Wrote compute shaders to achieve faster results, utilizing GPU acceleration.
 - Gained a solid understanding of the principles of wave physics such as wave propagation, including wave equations, wave types, and wave behavior.
-- Gained an understanding of how light interacts with water and programmed that functioanlity into the fragment shader.
 - Gained experience using third party libraries such as GLFW and FFTW3

 # Setup Instructions